consoledotdev/home/content/interviews/starship-matan-kushner.md

 I eventually ended up doing software quality assurance for games companies.
-This role progressed into dabbling with automation, and then going on to become an automation interviews engineer at [Shutterstock](https://www.shutterstock.com/), then [Autodesk](https://www.autodesk.com/), before finally becoming a full stack developer at [Auth0](https://auth0.com/).
+This role progressed into dabbling with automation, and then going on to become an automation QA engineer at [Shutterstock](https://www.shutterstock.com/), then [Autodesk](https://www.autodesk.com/), before finally becoming a full stack developer at [Auth0](https://auth0.com/).